 With the farm gone, she’s been divided into smaller sections and converted into a workshop.
 Instead of housing sheep, she now keeps an old man dry and warm.

-NOISE: As soon as rain hits the roof, it sounds like a cannonade.
-And soon as the sun warms the metal, Bertha goes “Snap, Crackle & Pop.”
-We’re planning our dialogue scenes around the weather.
+NOISE: As soon as rain hit the roof, it sounded like a cannonade.
+And soon as the sun warmed the metal, Bertha went “Snap, Crackle & Pop.”
+We had to dance around drizzle with some dialogue-free scenes.

 LIGHT: Woolsheds can be gloomy places.
-Bertha has more windows than her Otago peers, but we’re bringing in a few practical lighting sources so we’re not in the dark.
+Bertha has more windows than her Otago peers, but our Gaffer, Jo Bollinger, brought in extra lighting sources so we weren’t in the dark.

 SOUND: Metal creates an echo chamber.
-Fortunately, we have one interior wall that’s wooden.
-However, that still leaves us with a set that’s “acoustically bright.”
-We plan to use soft furnishings like blankets and lots of wood scraps to soak up the sound.
+Fortunately, we had one interior wall that was wooden.
+However, that still left us with a set that was “acoustically bright.”
+We used soft furnishings like blankets and lots of wood scraps to soak up the sound.
+Our Soundie, Joseph Veale, was a Superman!

-LAYOUT: PULLING UP STUMPS is an intimate film, but we don’t want it to be limited to close-ups.
-So we’re working on a choreography of camera moves in a tight space.
-Happily, there are lots of lovely horizontal & vertical lines to complement figures within the frame.
+LAYOUT: PULLING UP STUMPS is an intimate film, but we didn’t want it to be limited to close-ups.
+So AlBol & Elinor worked out a choreography of camera shots that could function in a tight space.
+Happily, there were lots of lovely horizontal & vertical lines to complement figures within the frame.

 PROPS & TOOLS